noxvoortella/Dynamic-Product-Ecosystem/README.md

 # Summary

-1. Expanded Product Triad+
-   * Includes stakeholders beyond the traditional triad for comprehensive decision-making.
+**1. Expanded Product Triad+:** Includes stakeholders beyond the traditional triad for comprehensive decision-making.

-2. Agile Product Loop
-   * Continuous feedback from customers, data teams, and business intelligence.
+**2. Agile Product Loop:** Continuous feedback from customers, data teams, and business intelligence.

-3. AI/ML Integration
-   * AI/ML is applied only where it enhances value, operations, and personalization.
+**3. AI/ML Integration:** AI/ML is applied only where it enhances value, operations, and personalization.

-4. Clear Metrics and Objectives
-   * OKR-based alignment across teams, focusing on measurable outcomes.
+**4. Clear Metrics and Objectives:** OKR-based alignment across teams, focusing on measurable outcomes.

-5. Customer-Centric Discovery
-   * Co-create with customers to prioritize features based on actual needs and feedback.
+**5. Customer-Centric Discovery:** Co-create with customers to prioritize features based on actual needs and feedback.

-6. Tech Integration
-   * Tools that streamline collaboration, data access, and model deployment.
+**6. Tech Integration:** Tools that streamline collaboration, data access, and model deployment.

-7. Culture of Collaboration
-   * Teams are empowered, feedback is open, and there's shared accountability for success.
+**7. Culture of Collaboration:** Teams are empowered, feedback is open, and there's shared accountability for success.

 This approach builds a robust, data-informed, and collaborative process that will deliver value internally for your teams and externally for customers.